 Pvt.
 Lacy Lonzo Prater was born on August 10, 1914, in Floyd County, Kentucky, to William B. Prater and Rhoda Blakinship-Prater.
 He and his four brothers and sister were raised in Abbot and Marion, Kentucky.
 His youngest brother died as a child.
-He joined Company H, Ohio National Guard in Ada, Ohio, on July 2, 1938, and was in the National Guard for nearly three years.
+He joined Company H, Ohio National Guard in Ada, Ohio, on July 2, 1938, and was in the National Guard for nearly three years before he was discharged.

 In the late summer of 1941, the 192nd was sent to Camp Polk, Louisiana, to take part in maneuvers.
 During the maneuvers, the 192nd, which was part of the Red Army, broke through the defenses of the Blue Army and was on its way to overrun the headquarters of the army when the maneuvers were suddenly canceled.
 The Blue Army was under the command of General George S. Patton.

 After the maneuvers, the battalion was ordered to remain behind at Camp Polk instead of returning to Ft.
 Knox.
 On the side of a hill, they were informed that they were being sent overseas as part of operation “PLUM.”
 Within hours, many of the soldiers had figured out that PLUM stood for the Philippines, Luzon, Manila.
 Those men 29 years or older were allowed to resign from federal service and replaced with men from the 753rd Tank Battalion.
 The battalion’s M2A2 tanks and it’s scout cars were replaced with M-3 tanks and half-tracks.